Skip to content

 Smart contracts can adapt the actual structure of this field.
 In the future, fees will depend on the size of the state_digest (among other criteria), so we encourage you to keep it small.

 Hylé could for example support Ethereum EOAs, if a smart contract is registered onchain to verify them.
-The origin would then look something like 0x1234...5678.eth_eoa, where eth_eoa is the name of the contract, and the first part matches a regular Ethereum address.
+The identity would then look something like 0x1234...5678.eth_eoa, where eth_eoa is the name of the contract, and the first part matches a regular Ethereum address.

 This gives us massive flexibility in the future to support any kind of identity verification, including WebAuthn, social media accounts, etc.